tstatler/doctools/guides/acs/sdks/ios/README.md

       @"large_1024",
       @"original"

-If you created photo using custom sizes, the photo sizes are the name of your custom sizes.
+If you created a photo using custom sizes, the photo sizes are the name of your custom sizes.
 For details on custom sizes, see [Photo Uploads and Resizing](#!/guide/photosizes).

 ## Troubleshooting & Common Errors

 If you hit the following runtime error:

     -[NSConcreteMutableData yajl_JSON]: unrecognized selector sent to instance 0x4d87400

 Solution: Make sure you have included the YAJL framework.
 Click on your